How to Wear Green for St. Patrick's Day

 Why We Wear Green on St. Patrick's Day

-Wearing green on St. Patrick's Day is a tradition that started in the 17th century, when green ribbons and shamrocks were worn to celebrate Ireland's patron saint.
-The tradition was popularized by Irish immigrants in the United States, who believed that wearing green made you invisible to leprechauns, fairy creatures who would pinch anyone they could see.
-Pinching those who didn't wear green was meant to remind them that leprechauns could sneak up at any time.
-Still, only around half of Americans choose to deck themselves out in green for the holiday.
+Wearing green shirts and leprechaun costumes on St. Patrick's Day are traditions that started in the 17th century, when people wore green ribbons and shamrocks on March 17 to honor Ireland's patron saint.
+The tradition was popularized by Irish immigrants in the United States, who believed that wearing green made them invisible to leprechauns, fairy creatures who would pinch anyone they could see.
+Pinching people who didn't wear green reminded them that leprechauns could sneak up on them at any time.
+Still, today only about half of Americans choose to deck out in green on March 17.

-Looking for subtle ways to show your Irish spirit for St. Patrick's Day?
-Read on for the different ways that you can wear green for the holiday.
+Looking for something a little more subtle than a leprechaun suit to show your St. Patrick's Day spirit?
+Read on for different green accessories you can wear to upgrade a basic shirt for St. Patricks Day.

 5 Ways for Women to Wear Green on St. Patrick's Day

-Women can accessorize easily with green without going over the top.
-Here are five things women can wear on St. Patrick's Day so they won't get pinched:
+Women can easily accessorize with green without going over the top.
+Here are five items women can don on St. Patrick's Day so they won't get pinched:

 - Green jewelry: necklaces, earrings, rings, and pins